 Students encounter endless opportunities for spending money while in college.
 Those who aren’t financially responsible for the cost of tuition, room, board and books may get distracted by other discretionary items such as clothing, entertainment, dorm room décor, etc. If they want to have extra cash in their pocket at the end of each month, they’ll still need to learn the value of budgeting.

 Students living off campus must cover rent and utility payments as well as food and household items for the semester.
-Creating a budget is mandatory for them.
+Creating a budget should be mandatory for them.
 If your student is in this situation, be sure that all roommates sign the lease and utility agreements.
 The only liable parties are those who have signed the agreement.
 Getting stuck with extra rent and utility payments can wreck even the best planned budget!

 Credit Card Etiquette